 As you grow, you may find others on your path who would like to forget her.
 But don’t let her go.

 You teach people how to treat you.
-Don’t teach anyone that you’re voice is not important by disregarding it yourself.
+Don’t teach anyone that your voice is not important by disregarding it yourself.

 For you to be the best you can be, she has to stay with you.
 So don’t let her go.